Granny Annexe Cost

 Lights and plug sockets will need to be installed around your granny annexe by an electrician.
 You should expect to pay between £280 and £450 for this service.
 However, we've received quotes as low as £150 per day for other jobs.
 So consider paying around £75 per hour for an electrician in London.

 Moving on to the time required to construct a granny annexe.
-The decision to build an annexe is arguably the most difficult because it usually necessitates many members of your family to make a decision on how it will all function together.
+The decision to build an annexe is arguably the most difficult because it usually necessitates many members of your family to decide on how it will all function together.

 The process is not one to rush into with financial considerations such as income tax, granny annexe council tax, operational costs, moving fees, and more.

 When you've decided on a company to build your annexe with, you'll usually pay a deposit before proceeding to the next stage, which is the critical Planning Permission stage.
-This takes about ten weeks on average.
+A planning decision is usually made within 8 - 13 weeks, depending on the complexity of the case.

 The following steps are the foundations and main service connections for your annexe.
 This process usually takes 1-2 weeks, based on where your home is located, the quantity of ground equipment needed, and the overall size of your annexe.